We've been making handmade soaps for 4 years now, and get a lot of questions about the differences between our soaps and other soaps.

 (By the way, glycerin will ALWAYS be in a truly natural soap because glycerin is a part of the soap making process.
 After the soap is cured, about 10% glycerin remains in a natural soap.
 The only reason it's listed on mass-produced soaps is because it was siphoned off during the manufacturing process to be added to toothpastes and lotions, and then a little bit was added back into the soap for label appeal.)

-"Fake natural" soap will list chemicals and never call itself soap.
+"Fake natural" will never call itself soap.
 It will call itself something else like "beauty bar" or "moisturizing bar" and never use the word soap -- or will say it's better than soap!
 Ha!

 We've found a smartphone app we love called "Think Dirty" which allows us to scan barcodes of personal care items and determine the relative toxicity or carcinogenicity of their ingredients.
 We suggest you try it yourself next time you're in the shopping aisle.

 Here's their website so you can download it for Android or iOS phones!Another great way to learn what's in your skincare products is to learn how to make it yourself!
-That's why we teach DIY natural skincare workshops at our retail store.
-Can't make it to the store?
-Follow us on Instagram - we frequently live-stream the events so people from around the world can tune in!
+We offer raw ingredients for sale in our retail store for various diy projects like lip balms and toothpaste, masks, etc.